 Encourage coordinated land use planning efforts amongst the various jurisdictions to ensure that industrial and commercial zoning areas are located within easy access of transportation (air, land and rail) corridors.
+Objective 1.6

-Promote the availability of low cost resources, such as labor, land, electrical power and water, as compared to other areas.
+Promote the availability of low cost resources such as labor, land, electrical power and water as compared to other areas.

 Increase the scope of financial incentives available to firms for the financing of business expansion and product development.
-Explore the viability of Employment Training Panels (ETP), Industrial Development Bonds (IDB), and other financing options through the Small Business Administration (SBA) and Community Development Corporation (CDC).
+Explore the viability of Employment Training Panel (ETP)'s, Industrial Development Bonds (IDB), and other financing options through the Small Business Administration (SBA) and Community Development Corporation (CDC).